 4.4 Effects of Genetic Variants on Genes, Transcriptional and Regulatory Regions

 The results from Ensembl's Variant Effect Predictor (VEP) showed one analyzed variant (SNP4).
 Variant filtered out was zero, no novel variant, two overlapped genes and transcripts, and no regulatory features.
 The predicted effects of the variant are categorized into two main consequences, each contributing 50% to the overall annotation.
 The first half showed the processed variant at 3' untranslated region (UTR) of the gene, a region that plays a role in mRNA stability, localization and translation regulation.
-The second half revealed the variant’s location downstream of the gene, meaning it does not directly affect the coding sequence but might influenced gene regulation or enhancer elements.
+The second half revealed the variant’s location downstream of the gene, similarly it does not directly affect the coding sequence but might influenced gene regulation or enhancer elements.

 Figure 1: Effects of genetic variants on TSHβ genes, transcripts, and regulatory regions.